Adjunct Associate Professor of Management; Executive Director, Mack Institute for Innovation Management, The Wharton School

 Learn how to unlock significant opportunities for adding value and growth by innovating with your existing products, customers, and markets.
 Implement a process for business model innovation that can be used repeatedly throughout your organization.

-Explore the most important factors involved in implementation, including leadership, talent management, and organizational design.
-Learn a logical approach to execution that will help you overcome even the most challenging obstacles.
+Explore the most important factors involved in strategic execution, including leadership, talent management, and organizational design.
+Learn a logical approach to implementation that will help you overcome even the most challenging obstacles.

 This program provides business insights to help high-potential managers in the construction industry so they can improve their financial acumen and organizational collaboration.